-The problem with federal options such as income-driven repayment, deferment, and forbearance, is that while you reduce your monthly payments (or pause them entirely), you also stretch out the payment period.
+The problem with federal payment-relief options such as income-driven repayment, deferment, and forbearance, is that while you reduce your monthly payments (or pause them entirely), you also stretch out the payment period.
 And while student loan forgiveness sounds great, it can take decades to qualify.

 This means you stay in debt longer—and pay more in interest over the long term.

 When you refinance, you can shorten the timespan of your loan.
 This means you pay more on a monthly basis, but you pay your debt off faster and, with a lower interest rate, you pay less over time.